rjanapa/rjanapa/Dropbox.md

 1. High read and write volumes.
 2. Read to write ratio is nearly same.
-3. Internally, files can be stored in small parts or chunks (say 4MB).<br>
-   This provides a lot of benefits i.e. all failed operations shall only be retried for smaller parts of a file.<br> If a user fails to upload a file, then only the failing chunk will be retried.
-5. We can reduce the amount of data exchange by transferring updated chunks only.
-6. By removing duplicate chunks, we can save storage space and bandwidth usage.
-7. Keeping a local copy of the metadata (file name, size, etc.) with the client can save us a lot of round trips to the server.
-8. For small changes, clients can intelligently upload the diffs instead of the whole chunk.

 <b>Capacity Estimation and Constraints</b><br>
 Assume total users = 100M, and daily active users (DAU) = 10M.<br>